davebyrne222/silt-server/readme.md

   development purposes only and otherwise can be set to `False`

 > [!NOTE]
-> *: If running locally, this should be the same value used when
+> *If running locally, this should be the same value used when
 > creating the PostgresDB instance.
 If running with Docker, this can be the value you wish to use (PostgressDB will be
 > created with that value)

 > [!NOTE]
-> **: If running locally, the <PostgresDB addr> can be set to `localhost`.
+> **If running locally, the <PostgresDB addr> can be set to `localhost`.
 If using Docker, it should be set to the
 > docker compose service name.
 Default for SiltServer is 'DB'

 # Usage